Spectral Metric and Einstein Functionals: Spectral functionals for the operators of Laplace type

 Expanding in a similar way

-for vector fields $V$ and $W$, we compute only the terms of the symbol of $\nabla_V\nabla_W \Delta_T^{-m}$ of order $-2m$, which depend on $T_a$ and $T_{ab}$ at $x=0$, as the remaining terms would be identical to the case considered earlier,
+for vector fields $V$ and $W$, we compute only the terms of the symbol of $\nabla _{V}\nabla _{W} \Delta _{T}^{-m}$ of order $-2m$, which depend on $T_{a}$ and $T_{ab}$ at $x=0$, as the remaining terms would be identical to the case considered earlier,

-Integrating it over $S^{2m-1}$ and setting ${\bf x}=0$ we have the following result for the density of the Wodzicki residue (before taking the trace over endomorphisms)
+Integrating it over $S^{2m-1}$ and setting ${\mathbf{x}}=0$ we have the following result for the density of the Wodzicki residue (before taking the trace over endomorphisms)

-where $F_{ab}$ is the curvature tensor of the connection $ {\bf T}$, as indeed in the normal coordinates:
+where $F_{ab}$ is the curvature tensor of the connection $ {\mathbf{T}}$, as indeed in the normal coordinates:

-which finishes the proof. $\Box$\end{proof} Note that the functionals $\mathcal{g}^{\Delta_T}$ and $\mathcal{G}^{\Delta_T}$ are automatically 'localised' as in Remark\,\ref{localgG}.
+which finishes the proof. \end{proof} Note that the functionals $\mathcal{g}^{\Delta _{T}}$ and $\mathcal{G}^{\Delta _{T}}$ are automatically `localised' as in \reftext{Remark~\ref{localgG}}.

-We finish the section by demonstrating that any 0-order modification of the Laplace (type) operator $\Delta_T$ does not modify the metric functional, whereas the Einstein functional is modified by a term which involves the metric functional with the density multiplied by the trace of the 0-order term. \begin{lem} For the Laplace type operator $\Delta_{T,E}:= \Delta_T+ E$, where $E$ is an endomorphism of the vector bundle, the metric functional does not depend on $E$,
+We finish the section by demonstrating that any 0-order perturbation of the Laplace (type) operator $\Delta _{T}$ does not modify the metric functional, whereas the Einstein functional is modified by a term whose density involves the metric functional multiplied by the trace of the 0-order term. \begin{lem} For the Laplace type operator $\Delta _{T,E}:= \Delta _{T}+ E$, where $E$ is an endomorphism of the vector bundle, the metric functional does not depend on $E$,

 whereas the Einstein functional

 reads,